 Being a leader who lasts is difficult.
 However, developing leaders who last is a rare art form that will make your value as an employer/employee incalculable.
 Not only will others want to work with and for you, but you will become a leader who is both highly valued in your organization and would be desired by any organization.
 Embrace the challenges to lead others through those difficult times and you will bear great fruit in many untold ways … or you can simply learn to manage disgruntled, burned out employees.

-Dr. Harry Li leads the “Avoiding Burnout” and “Looking at the ‘Diversity’ of Your People in a New Way” modules of VIP2 University Leadership Training.
-Dr. Li is a certified expert on cultural intelligence and is the campus pastor of Mosaic Church.
+Dr. Harry Li leads the “Avoiding Burnout” module of VIP2 Leadership training.
+Dr. Li is a consultant for a variety of businesses, nonprofits, educational institutions and churches on issues related to culture and diversity.
 Prior to this, Li was an associate professor of electrical engineering at the University of Idaho where he researched high voltage, analog integrated circuits and consulted for NASA, Boeing and a handful of other companies and government agencies.
 He has written numerous technical papers and co-authored two books.